 We all want to walk the good road, but sometimes there are hurts and hang-ups which divert our paths from healthful living.
 The key to living in a good way, then, is to understand the challenges some face and removing the negative stigma which often surrounds them.
 One of those challenges is a mental condition called bipolar disorder.
 Bipolar disorder is also known as manic depression.
 It is a mood disorder characterized by exaggerated mood swings.

-Everyone experiences ups and downs, but with bipolar disorder you have extreme mood swings, or “mood episodes,” widely out of proportion or unrelated to what’s happening in your life.
-These swings can affect your thoughts, feelings, physical health, emotional health, behavior and day-to-day functioning.
-Naturally, such symptoms can be extremely disruptive to your life, and distressing to your friends and family.
-Symptoms which last for more than a week are known as “episodes.”
+Everyone experiences ups and downs, but with bipolar disorder, you have extreme mood swings, or “mood episodes,” widely out of proportion or unrelated to what’s happening in your life.
+These swings can affect your thoughts, feelings, physical health, emotional health, behavior, and day-to-day functioning.
+Naturally, such symptoms can be extremely disruptive to your life and distressing to your friends and family.
+Symptoms that last for more than a week are known as “episodes.”
 Those who suffer from bipolar disorder experience four mood episodes: mania, hypomania, (depression), and mixed mood.

 Acknowledgement: This fact sheet was originally developed by youth and staff at ReachOut.com, a website that helps teens get through tough times.